Introduction to Salem, Massachusetts

 Due to the prosperity of the city, a large number of mansions were constructed during the colonial era.
 Nathaniel Hawthorne worked in the customs house located close to Pickering Wharf; which was the setting for his famous book The Scarlet Letter.
 The Great Salem Fire of 1914 destroyed over 400 homes.

-- Peabody Essex Museum features art, including an excellent collection of maritime art.
-It features architecture and culture regarding New England and the world.
-The Philips Library has the original court documents of the famous Salem Witch Trials.
+- Peabody Essex Museum features art, including an excellent collection of maritime art and features architecture and culture regarding New England and the world

 The city features other noteworthy attractions including the Nathaniel Bowditch House, Salem Witch Village, Salem Wax Museum, Witch Dungeon Museum, Hamilton Hall, Old Town Hall and the Ropes Mansion Garden.

 Salem Common offers concerts and a variety of community activities.
 Salem Marketplace includes shops, restaurants, art galleries and nighttime entertainment.
 North Shore Music Theatre is a popular venue.